chapel-lang/chapel/doc/developer/contributorAgreements/README.md

   working on Chapel on their own.

-* [CCLA](chapel-ccla.pdf): This version is for contributors associated with a corporation or other organization that can claim whole or partial ownership over their contributions.
-In such cases, the appropriate party from that entity must file a CCLA on the contributors' behalf.
+* [CCLA](chapel-ccla.pdf): This version is for contributors associated with a corporation or other organization that can claim partial or complete ownership over their contributions.
+In such cases, the appropriate party representing that entity must file a CCLA on the contributors' behalf.
 This includes academic contributors who are working on Chapel as part of their job or funded research.